Zekumoru/breviax-api/README.md

 ```

 3. To make the server visible in the Internet, forward the port using the `PORTS` tab in VSCode which is next to the `TERMINAL` tab.
 Click on the `Forward a Port` button, type the port, and finally set the forwarded's address `Visibility` to public.

+## API url

+The endpoint to upload the audio file for processing is `/api/upload`.
+For example, if you used VSCode to forward the port, you'll be given a link such as `https://xxxx.euw.devtunnels.ms/`, upload the file in this endpoint `https://4h2j998b-3000.euw.devtunnels.ms/api/upload` using `POST` method.